openvinotoolkit/anomalib/docs/source/guides/export.rst

 Export & Optimization
 --------------
 This page will explain how to export your trained models to OpenVINO format, and how the performance of the exported OpenVINO models can be optimized.
-For an explanation how the exported models can be deployed, please look visit the inference guide: :ref:`_inference_documentation`.
+For an explanation how the exported models can be deployed, please refer to the inference guide: :ref:`_inference_documentation`.

 Export
 =======